Continuing Education Credits

 PROGRAM DESCRIPTION AND OBJECTIVES

-The Community Resiliency Model (CRM) model teaches providers about self-regulation skills for their patients/clients.
-The tools gained in this workshop are useful in teaching patients/clients about self-care.
-CRM is a tremendous resource for patients/clients coping with chronic stress.
+The Community Resiliency Model® (CRM) model teaches providers about self-regulation skills for use in the clinical setting.
+The tools gained in this workshop are useful in teaching clients about self-care.
+CRM is a tremendous resource for clients coping with chronic stress.
 CRM can be used in individual as well as family treatment settings.

-At the conclusion of this workshop, participants will be able to use CRM skills with their patients/clients for stress relief and relief from traumatic stress symptoms.
-Participants will learn:
+At the conclusion of this workshop, participants will be able to utilize CRM skills with their clients for stress relief and for relief from traumatic stress symptoms.
+Participants will be able:

-the impact of stress on patient’s/client’s bodies and brains
+To list the impacts of stress on clients’ bodies and brains.

-to teach self-regulation skills to patient’s/client’s for rapid relief of stress-related symptoms
+To demonstrate self-regulation skills to teach clients for rapid relief of stress-related symptoms.

-how to teach patient’s/client’s to have an increased sense of control over future wellness
+To create a plan for clients to experience an increased sense of control over future wellness.